 Please include your salary request if asked for in the ad.
 Help to make the right salary request can be obtained from the salary counter.
-Also, you can contact the customer service of the Union of Professional Engineers, where our experts will help you define the right salary.
+Also, you can contact the Union’s Customer Service, where our experts will help you define the right salary.
 Training, work history, and years of experience affect the determination of the salary request, not forgetting the size and industry of the company.

 At the end of the application mention your desire to talk more about the position and mention when you are available to start the work.
 It is also good to mention any attachments, such as a CV.
 In the case of attachments, you should follow the employer’s wishes, ie only send other attachments if they are requested.